The Fappening 2.0: Celeb Jihad Ignores Legal Threat To Remove Nude Celeb Photos

 However, Emma Watson’s intimate photos still remain on the website.

 Celeb Jihad is the same website that posted private photos of Lucy Hale last December but removed them after the actress threatened them with a lawsuit.
-The first celebrity nude photo leak occurred back in 2014 and was called “The Fappening” after a subreddit by the same name that was created for the intimate content and news related to the leaked images that were originally posted on 4chan.
+The first celebrity nude photo leaked occurred back in 2014 and was called “The Fappening” after a subreddit by the same name that was created for the intimate content and news related to the leaked images that were originally posted on 4chan.

-Ryan Collins was the name of the first Fappening culprit who hacked into the iCloud accounts of many actresses, including Ariana Grande, Brie Larson, Jennifer Lawrence, Kaley Cuoco, Kate Upton, Kim Kardashian, Lea Michele, and Victoria Justice, and leaked their personal photos and videos.
+Ryan Collins was the name of the first Fappening who hacked into the iCloud accounts of many actresses, including Ariana Grande, Brie Larson, Jennifer Lawrence, Kaley Cuoco, Kate Upton, Kim Kardashian, Lea Michele, and Victoria Justice and leaked their personal photos and videos.
 He later pleaded guilty to hacking into the computers and devices of over 100 victims.

-According to Gizmodo, Wednesday, March 15, marked one year since Collins was charged with violating the Computer Fraud and Abuse Act.
+According to Gizmodo, Wednesday, March 15 marked one year since Collins was charged with violating the Computer Fraud and Abuse Act.
 For this latest hack, no one has stepped forward to take credit for the leaks.
-It’s unknown if this latest leak is similar to the 2014 Fappening in which a similar exploit was used to gain access to the nude photos.
+It’s unknown of this latest leak is similar to the 2014 Fappening in which a similar exploit was used to gain access to the nude photos.

 “The photos are from a clothes fitting Emma had with a stylist a couple of years ago have been stolen,” her publicist told BBC on Wednesday.
 “They are not nude photographs.
 Lawyers have been instructed and we are not commenting further.”